osmandapp/web/main/docs/user/navigation/routing/brouter.md

 ### Examples: Osmand-profile name	Brouter-app
 ```
-Brouter[trekking]	"trekking" profile will be used (file trekking.brf)
+Brouter[trekking]	"trekking" profile will be used file: trekking.brf
-Brouter[racebike]	"racebike" profile will be used (file racebike.brf)
+Brouter[fastbike]	"fastbike" profile will be used file: fastbike.brf
 ....
 ```
 Remark: